Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Numerical experiments

 \item[(E1)] {$\mathbf{B}$ is positive definite with $\| \mathbf{v}_\parallel(0) \|_2 \ge \delta$}. \item[(E2)] {$\mathbf{B}$ is positive semidefinite and singular with $[\mathbf{g}_{\parallel}]_i \ne 0 $ for some $ 1 \le i \le r $.} \item[(E3)] {$\mathbf{B}$ is positive semidefinite and singular with $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ and $\| \Lambda^{\dagger} \mathbf{g}_{\parallel} \|_2 > \delta $.} \item[(E4)] {$\mathbf{B}$ is indefinite and $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ with $ \| ( \Lambda -\lambda_1\mathbf{I} )^{\dagger}\mathbf{g}_{\parallel} \|_2 > \delta $.} \item[(E5)] {$\mathbf{B}$ is indefinite and $ [ \mathbf{g}_{\parallel} ]_i \ne 0$ for some $ 1 \le i \le r $ .} \item [(E6)] {$\mathbf{B}$ is indefinite and $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ with $\| \mathbf{v}_{\parallel} ( -\lambda_1 )\|_2 \le \delta $ (the ``hard case'').} \end{enumerate}

 For these experiments, $\mathbf{S}$, $\mathbf{Y}$, and $\mathbf{g}$ were randomly generated and then altered to satisfy the requirements described above by each experiment.
+In experiments (E2) and (E5), $\delta$ was chosen as a random number.
+(In the other experiments, $\delta$ was set in accordance with the experiments' rules.)
 All randomly-generated vectors and matrices were formed using the \MATLAB{} \texttt{randn} command, which draws from the standard normal distribution.
 The initial \SR{} matrix was set to $\mathbf{B}_0=\gamma \mathbf{I}$, where $\gamma=|10*\texttt{randn(1)}|$.
-Finally, the number of limited-memory updates $(k+1)$ was set to 5, and $r$ was set to 2.
-In the five cases when there is no closed-form solution, \SCSR1{} uses Newton's method to find a root of $\phi_\parallel$.
+Finally, the number of limited-memory updates $m$ was set to 5, and $r$ was set to 2.
+In the five cases when there is no closed-form solution, \SCSR{} uses Newton's method to find a root of $\phi_\parallel$.
 We use the same procedure as in \cite[Algorithm 2]{BruEM15} to initialize Newton's method since it guarantees monotonic and quadratic convergence to $\sigma^*$.
 The Newton iteration was terminated when the $i$th iterate satisfied $\|\phi_\parallel(\sigma^i)\|\le \texttt{eps}\cdot\|\phi_\parallel(\sigma^0)\| + \sqrt{\texttt{eps}}$, where $\sigma^0$ denotes the initial iterate for Newton's method and $\texttt{eps}$ is machine precision.
-This stopping criteria is both a relative and absolute criteria, and it is the only stopping criteria used by \SCSR1.
+This stopping criteria is both a relative and absolute criteria, and it is the only stopping criteria used by \SCSR.

-In order to report on the accuracy of the subproblem solves, we make use of the following theorem, which is based on the optimality conditions for a global solution to (\ref{eq:trustProblem}) defined by the two-norm~\cite{Gay81,MorS83}.
-This theorem characterizes global solutions for the trust-region subproblem defined by the $\left(\mathbf{P},2 \right)$-norm.